 I obtained my PhD from the University of Victoria (1998) and my MSc from the University of Waterloo (1992) with a thesis based on research carried out at the Space Sciences Laboratory at the University of California, Berkeley (1990-91).
 I graduated from the University of Waterloo in 1989 with a BSc in Applied Physics and a Minor in Philosophy.
 Between my BSc and MSc degrees, I worked for a year as a flight dynamics engineer at Telesat, a satellite telecommunications company.

-As of January 2019, I have co-authored 4 books and 67 refereed journal articles and conference proceedings.
-Information about most of these publications can be found on googleScholar.com.
-Preprint versions of some are available from arXiv.org and PDF copies of most can be downloaded from researchGate.net.
-My reviewing profile is at publons.com and my scientific tree can be found at academicTree.org.
+I have co-authored 4 books and more than 75 refereed journal articles, book chapters and conference proceedings.
+Most of these publications can be found on googleScholar.com.
+Preprint versions of some are available from arXiv.org and PDF copies of others can be downloaded from researchGate.net.
+My reviewing profile is at Web of Science and my scientific tree can be found at academicTree.org.
 My Erdös Number = 4.